-WhatsApp, iPhone, Snapchat and such like all use slightly different emojis, and so you can always Google different types to see which one you would like to do.
+WhatsApp, iPhone, Snapchat and such like (other things available - I'm not endorsing or favouring any particular brand - just saying to stop me getting into any trouble) all use slightly different emotion faces, and so you can always Google different types to see which one you would like to do.
 Mine are mainly based on WhatsApp as this is what I tend to use.
-However those lucky enough to have the new iPhone X, I've heard that you can make up your own emojis, and you can of course add your own artistic flair to these as you so wish.
+However those lucky enough to have the latest iPhone, I've heard that you can make up your own emojis, and you can of course add your own artistic flair to these as you so wish.
 I used brown instead of black for the facial features as I think that this looks a bit softer (although my 9 year-old daughter says they're supposed to be brown anyway???
 I've got to the stage where my children know more than me.)
 Then I also accidentally used pink instead of red for the love hearts as I forgot to take the red wool when I went to my sisters, oops, I was in trouble there too.
-And yes, I agree my grimacing face emoji does look more like the surgeons mask emoji (but I'll pretend it was meant to be like that!)
+And yes, I agree my supposed-to-be grimacing face actually does look more like a face mask (but I'll pretend it was meant to be like that!)

 What to do With them...